-Drop-in sessions are every second Tuesday of the month, from 10am until 4pm and TadGrafters wood-working sessions are every second Wednesday of the month 4-6pm. (*During times of Covid restrictions we meet outside 10-12am to drop-off items made and pick up new supplies).
-You don’t need to bring anything with you, or in fact you don’t even need to knit or sew, but we do ask for a voluntary donation of £1 to help with the things that we we need to pay for.
-If you can bring a sewing machine, knitting needles to the drop-in session or even your own crafting project to share with others, that’s great.
+Drop-in sessions are usually every second Tuesday of the month, from 10am until 3pm* and TadGrafters wood-working sessions are every second Wednesday of the month 4-6pm. (*During times of Covid restrictions we meet outside 10-12am to drop-off items made and pick up new supplies).
+You don’t need to bring anything with you, or in fact you don’t even need to knit or sew.
+The session is free.
 If you can’t make the sessions you can still join in by donating items you have made for our projects which we can distribute for you.

 We rely on donations of fabric, wool, and lots of other bits and pieces that people kindly give us to be able to do this.
 If you have a look at the latest newsletter or “join in” page you will see the current wish list, and a calendar of events if you would like to put them in your diary.